marksherriff/uvacs-advising/advising.md

 ## Help with Internships / Career Planning

-For issues related to internships or finding a job that the faculty can't answer, all computing students should visit the website or office of the [Center for Engineering Career Development](https://engineering.virginia.edu/about/offices/center-engineering-career-development) in Thornton Hall A-wing.
+For issues related to internships or finding a job that the faculty can't answer, all computing students should visit the website or office of the [Center for Engineering Career Development](https://www.engineering.virginia.edu/offices-programs/center-engineering-career-development) in Thornton Hall A-wing.
 They work with both SEAS and BACS students.

+You can also take advantages of the resources at the [UVA Career Center](https://career.virginia.edu/).
+Make sure to create a [Handshake](https://career.virginia.edu/Students/Explore/GettingStartedonHandshake) profile to get even more informaiton!

+For students particularly interested in pre-med / medical careers, please see [https://career.virginia.edu/Students/Connect/PreHealth](https://career.virginia.edu/Students/Connect/PreHealth).

 ## Help with Non-CS (e.g. General Education) Requirements